NKJ-network: Healthy Udders for Sustainable Milk Production

-The Nordic researchers working on bovine mastitis and udder health are enhancing their collaboration and building an active network, supported by NKJ (Nordic Joint Committee for Agricultural and Food Research) networking funds to tackle the challenges of mastitis together.
-A long-term goal of such collaboration is to support and enhance competitiveness and profitability of Nordic dairy production through science-based knowledge and advice to the dairy sector.
+The Nordic researchers working on bovine mastitis and udder health, lead by Prof Päivi Rajala-Schultz at University of Helsinki, joined forces last year to enhance their collaboration and to build an active network to tackle the challenges of mastitis together.
+This effort was supported by NKJ (Nordic Joint Committee for Agricultural and Food Research) networking funds.
+A long-term goal of this collaboration is to support and enhance competitiveness and profitability of Nordic dairy production through science-based knowledge and advice to the dairy sector.

 The first Nordic Mastitis Researchers seminar was held in Uppsala in the fall of 2018 with the purpose of sharing information about on-going udder health projects and identifying knowledge gaps and research needs related to udder health in Nordic countries.
 See last year’s program from the attachment below.